Shop every DSCR lender in America. We negotiate — you close faster.

 Landlord-Tenant Law

 Tacoma — Initiative 1 (2023) is the strongest tenant-protection package in the state.
-Just-cause eviction, 120-day notice for certain terminations, rent-increase notice, and relocation assistance provisions.
+Just-cause eviction, 120-day notice for certain terminations, and relocation assistance provisions.

 Bellingham — Similar tenant protections.